phoenix-rtos/phoenix-rtos-doc/ports/index.md

 ## Synopsis

-After reading this chapter, you will know:

-- How third-party software is packaged as ports using `port.def.sh` definitions
-- How to select ports for a target using `ports.yaml` configuration
-- How port dependencies, conflicts, and version requirements work
-- Which of the available ports are supported on your target
+This chapter covers porting third-party software using `port.def.sh` definitions, selecting ports via `ports.yaml` configuration, managing port dependencies and conflicts, and per-target port availability.

 Phoenix-RTOS supports a collection of third-party open-source tools that have been adapted (ported) to it.